MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 **SQL Server database with SQL authentication**

 With SQL Server authentication, the SQL Server stores the username and password for the login.
-The server is identified by the its name, or IP address, and the database instance:
+The server is identified by the its name or IP address, and the database instance:

 ```
 REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnection1>', 'Data Source=<mydbserver\mydbinstance>;Initial Catalog=<myexternaldb1>;User ID=<sqlusername>;Password=<p@ssword>');